 Anulom Vilom - Alternate Nostril Breathing

 Anulom Vilom, also known as the alternate breathing technique, is excellent for respiratory problems and asthma.
-It facilitates proper functioning of the lungs, mitigates stress, lifts up your mood and keeps stress at bay.
+It facilitates proper lung function, reduces stress, lifts your mood, and keeps stress at bay.

 Shavasana - Corpse Pose

-This is a rest or relaxation pose used at the beginning of the end of a yoga practice.
+This is a restorative pose used at the beginning or end of a yoga practice.

 Sun Salutations – Surya Namaskar